Can You Get Business Credit Cards with Only an EIN?

 What do you need to qualify for business credit cards using only an EIN?

 EIN-only cards aren’t your run-of-the-mill business credit cards.
-EIN-only cards still offer the same high credit limits you get with other business credit cards, but there’s no personal liability.
+EIN-only cards still offer the same high credit limits as other business credit cards, but there’s no personal liability.
 That presents a lot of risk for card issuers, who could wind up holding the bag for tens of thousands of dollars if your business isn’t able to cash up.

 Because EIN-only cards are riskier than personal and business credit cards, credit card companies enforce stricter eligibility requirements.
 These requirements vary by issuer, but in general, small-business owners will need the following to qualify for an EIN-only card.